Burnette Chapel shooting: Aftermath and reactions

 Nashville Mayor Megan Barry said, "This is a terrible tragedy for our city.
 My heart aches for the family and friends of the deceased as well as for the wounded victims and their loved ones."

 Tennessee Governor Bill Haslam said he was "praying for the victims and committed to supporting the Antioch community in the aftermath of this tragedy."
-The Federal Bureau of Investigation and the U.S. Department of Justice have both launched civil rights investigations.
+The Federal Bureau of Investigation and the U.S. Department of Justice both launched civil rights investigations.

 Trial

 Samson was indicted on 43 charges, including first-degree murder, aggravated assault, and civil rights intimidation.
 His trial began on May 20, 2019.
-Prosecutors argued that Samson arrived at the church with the intention of killing 10 white churchgoers as retaliation for the 2015 Charleston Church shooting, in which 9 African-American churchgoers were killed by a white supremacist.
+Prosecutors argued that Samson arrived at the church with the intention of killing 10 white churchgoers as retaliation for the 2015 Charleston church shooting, in which 9 African-American churchgoers were killed by a white supremacist.
 Samson's defense argued that Samson's actions were not premeditated, and were instead spontaneous and intended to effectuate his suicide.

 Jurors deliberated for less than five hours before delivering the verdict against Emanuel Kidega Samson, and on May 24, 2019, the jury found him guilty of all 43 counts in the indictment, including first-degree murder and attempted murder.
-Samson was sentenced to life in prison without the possibility of parole.
+Samson was sentenced to life in prison without the possibility of parole as the District Attorney did not seek the death penalty.

 Emanuel Kidega Samson is currently incarcerated in the Riverbend Maximum Security Institution.